-Fatty tumors are quite common in dogs.
+Fatty tumors in dogs are quite common.
 They are benign and a lot of dogs, especially older dogs and overweight dogs, have them.

 Fatty tumors, or lipomas, are one of the most common soft skin benign tumors found in dogs, especially amount older or overweight dogs.
 For some reason, overweight female dogs are especially prone to developing fatty tumors.

 All dog breeds can develop fatty tumors, but certain breeds seem to be at higher risk, such as:

 Many holistic vets believe that fatty tumors are the result of a dog body's way to expel toxins or other imbalances.
 In Traditional Chinese medicine, lipomas are considered as stagnation of body fluids.
 This may explain why older dogs are more prone to the development of lipomas since their body systems are slowing down and are not as effective in "moving" toxins, wastes and fluids out of the body.

 As a matter of fact, the younger the dog, the more quickly fatty tumors can be resolved.
 If you have a young dog, at the first sign of a fatty tumor developing, try to improve the dog's health holistically, through natural whole foods, supplements, exercise, etc., and you may be able to resolve the growth.

 The longer you wait, or the older the dog, the less responsive the growth is to any treatment.

 Fatty tumors can be found anywhere on the body, but they are most frequently located on the belly (mid-chest and down) and upper legs.
 Most tumors grow slowly and do not usually spread to other parts of the body.

 A benign tumor is one that usually grows slowly and does not spread to other parts of the body.
 If it can be surgically removed in its entirety, the tumor will not grow back.